rjwats/esp8266-react/README.md

 ## Factory settings

-The firmware has built-in factory settings which act as default values for the various configurable services where settings are save on the file system.
+The firmware has built-in factory settings which act as default values for the various configurable services where settings are not saved on the file system.
 These settings can be overridden using the build flags defined in [factory_settings.ini](factory_settings.ini).

 Customize the settings as you see fit, for example you might configure your home WiFi network as the factory default: